hari-kris/git-fundamentals/README.md

 # Git to GitHub — Faculty Workshop

-A 2-hour workshop package introducing Git and GitHub fundamentals to college faculty who are starting their first version control journey.
-Built for **Vels Institute of Science, Technology & Advanced Studies (VISTAS)**.

 The material takes faculty from the history and purpose of version control through Git fundamentals, branching, GitHub collaboration features, and how to mentor students using Git/GitHub for assignments, projects, and interview-ready portfolios — with real-world academic examples (question papers, lab manuals, syllabus revisions, research drafts) connecting every concept.